 - During self-quarantine, you are permitted to take care of essential errands, like shop for groceries or for necessary medication.
 In order to avoid contacts, you can order groceries online: K-Ruoka (opens in a new tab) or Foodie (opens in a new tab).
 These services are unfortunately available only in Finnish but you can use translation apps like Google Translate or maybe you ask your tutor to help you.
 For ordering restaurant meals at home you can use: Wolt: wolt.com/en (opens in a new tab) or Foodora: foodora.fi/en/ (opens in a new tab)

-- During the 14-day self-quarantine time, please take care of the “physical distancing” extra carefully.
+- During quarantine please take care of the “physical distancing” extra carefully.
 This means keeping enough (approx. 2 meters) space between yourself and other people.

-- UEF will keep in touch with self-quarantined students on a regular basis, for example through video calls.
-However, we recommend you to prepare for this quarantine time beforehand and keep in mind that you´ll have enough reading, watching, and listening with you.
-During self-quarantine, it is also possible to do orientation studies online.
+- We recommend you to prepare for the quarantine time beforehand and make sure you will have enough reading, watching, and listening with you.
+It is possible to participate in the orientation programme because it will be offered online.